liuzongshi123/cege0043-apps-liuzongshi123/README.md

 ## 2. Deployment
 * <p align="justify">Procedures to deploy this app:</p>

-<p align="justify">1.
-Clone the source code of this question setting app from Github to CEGE server at `home/studentuser/code` by typing in the command line (terminal) window for Ubuntu:</p>
+1. Clone the source code of this question setting app from Github to CEGE server at `home/studentuser/code` by typing in the command line (terminal) window for Ubuntu:

 ```javascript
 cd /home/studentuser/code